Elgg/Elgg/docs/appendix/faqs/security.rst

 Filtering is used in Elgg to make `XSS`_ attacks more difficult.
 The purpose of the filtering is to remove Javascript and other dangerous input from users.

-Filtering is performed through the function ``filter_tags()``.
+Filtering is performed through the function ``elgg_sanitize_input()``.
 This function takes in a string and returns a filtered string.
-It triggers a *validate*, *input* :ref:`plugin hook <design/events#plugin-hooks>`.
+It triggers a *sanitize*, *input* :ref:`plugin hook <design/events#plugin-hooks>`.
 By default Elgg comes with the htmLawed filtering code as a plugin.
 Developers can drop in any additional or replacement filtering code as a plugin.

-The ``filter_tags()`` function is called on any user input as long as the input is obtained through a call to ``get_input()``.
+The ``elgg_sanitize_input()`` function is called on any user input as long as the input is obtained through a call to ``get_input()``.
 If for some reason a developer did not want to perform the default filtering on some user input, the ``get_input()`` function has a parameter for turning off filtering.

 .. _XSS: http://en.wikipedia.org/wiki/Cross-site_scripting